zoho/projects-dotnet-wrappers/README.md

 		description="description for new project"
 	 };

-The following line of code shows how to pass the new_info object as a parameter to the `create()`
+To pass the newProjectInfo object as a parameter in the create() method, use the following sample code:

 	try
 	{